NeuroTechX/ntx_slack_archive/eegdata.md

  >Seems like there's a couple papers on EOG, ECG, and line noise artifact removal from EEG data using similar techniques, but I'm most interested in filtering out movement artifacts

+11/6/2017 9:45 PM

+ **elsehow** :

+ >yannick thank you for the tip on getting lowdown working with the muse app!! one thing: the head orientation appears to be flipped on the vertical access (when i tilt my head down, the avatar is tilted up).